 Welcome to Nassau! © BrokenSphere

-Known for its warm breezes, sunny skies and sugary, white beaches, Nassau's turbulent past is quite different from the serenity its imagery brings to mind.
-The capital of the Bahamas, and the largest city, part Nassau's allure comes from its notorious inhabitants of old.
+Known for its warm breezes, sunny skies, and white beaches, Nassau's turbulent past is quite different from the serenity its imagery brings to mind.
+The capital of the Bahamas and the largest city, part of Nassau's allure comes from its notorious inhabitants of old.
 Once a lair and refuge for pirates, Nassau was home to famous plunderers such as Blackbeard.
 However, by 1720 most of the pirates were ultimately killed or driven out by the British.
-In the following years Nassau would burn to the ground three times at the hands of the Spanish.
+In the following years, Nassau would burn to the ground three times at the hands of the Spanish.

 This stunning city can also add at least four famous supporting roles in the movies to its resume, as the setting in three James Bond pictures, as well as the Beatles film 'Help!'.
-With the bright lights of casinos, posh resort hotels and cruise liners, Nassau is overflowing with variety, colour, and entertainment.
+With the bright lights of casinos, upmarket resort hotels, and cruise liners, Nassau is overflowing with variety, colour and entertainment.
 A favourite holiday destination for active adventurers and beach bums alike, Nassau has something to offer everyone.